CodySchrank/gSwitch/README.md

 ## Usage

 The app is simple to control with _integrated only_, _discrete only_, and _dynamic switching_ in the menu.

+You can also enable notifications for when your gpu changes (off by default)

 You can also launch it from the terminal and set the desired setting using `--integrated`, `--discrete`, and `--dynamic`.